fledge-iot/fledge-south-modbus-c/doc/configuration.rst

 properties that may be applied to it.

 name
-  The name of the data value to add to the asset in FogLAMP.
+  The name of the data value to add to the asset in Fledge.
 Each asset may have several data points within it, this name is the name associated to that data point.